IBD Treatment in NYC

 IBD includes Crohn’s disease and ulcerative colitis.
 Both types affect the digestive system.
 In both cases, there is chronic inflammation of the intestines.

-Some symptoms may overlap between both types of Inflammatory Bowel Disease, but there are a few key differences.
+Some symptoms may overlap between both types of IBD, but there are a few key differences.

 What are Symptoms of Inflammatory Bowel Disease?

-With both types of Inflammatory Bowel Disease, you may have periods of normalcy and other times when symptoms disrupt your daily life.
+With both types of IBD, you may have periods of normalcy and other times when symptoms disrupt your daily life.

 - Loss of appetite

-We do not know what causes IBS, but some triggers may include:
+We do not know what causes IBD, but some triggers may include:

 - Environmental stress